1. What are LED Lights, and do they save energy?

 2. How do LEDs Work?

 e.
-They do not contain mercury or other hazardous materials
+They don’t contain any hazardous materials such as mercury.

 4. How much money can you save when you convert to LED?

-They shouldn’t.
-LED bulbs should not contain mercury or any other hazardous metals or chemicals.
-CFL’s and fluorescent do contain a very small amount of mercury that needs to be disposed of correctly.
-So when your LED bulb eventually stops to work, you don’t have to worry about costly or special disposal procedures.
+No. LED bulbs don’t have mercury or any other hazardous chemicals or metals.
+CFLs and fluorescents have a very small amount of mercury that must be disposed of correctly.
+So, when your LED bulb eventually stops working, you shouldn’t need to be concerned about special disposal requirements.

 7. What color temperatures are available with LED bulbs?

-Color temperature for light bulbs is measured on the Kelvin scale.
-LED Bulbs come in a variety of colors, but the most common are in a range from 2700 Kelvin to 7500 Kelvin.
-The unfortunate thing is that the only consistent measurement is the Kelvin scale, Many manufacturers like to use terms like Day White, Natural White, Warm White and Cool White, but there is not a standard that defines a Kelvin temperature to associate a color temperature with those terms.
+Color temperature for light bulbs is represented as a measurement on the Kelvin scale.
+LED bulbs are available in a range of color temperatures, but the most common are in a range from 2700 Kelvin to 7500 Kelvin.
+Unfortunately, the only reliable measurement is the Kelvin scale.
+Lots of manufacturers use terms like Warm White, Natural White, Day White, and Cool White, but there is no standard that defines a Kelvin temperature to associate a color temperature with those terms.
 The warmer the light, the more yellow tones, the cooler the light, there are more blue tones.

-In this example, we have used terms to reflect what we believe to be the right relationship to Kelvin color temperatures.
+In this example, we use terms to reflect the proper relationship to color temperatures:

-There is a lot that goes into answering this question.
-DesignLights Consortium has indicated in their specifications that you need at least 10,000 lumens to replace a 400W Metal Halide.
+There are many things to consider here.
+The DesignLights Consortium (DLC) has denoted in their specifications that you need 10,000 lumens (at a minimum) to replace a 400-Watt Metal Halide.
 Some other factors come into play, like surface reflection, obstructions and other source of light, such as natural light sources coming into the building.

 LED Lighting Supply designs light solutions.
-We are product agnostic, we will select the best product that meets your needs.
-So we have the ability to replace 400W Metal Halide with 10,000 lumens up to 30,000 lumens.
+We are product agnostics.
+We will select the best product that meets your needs.
+So, we have the ability to replace a 400-Watt Metal Halide with 10,000 lumens up to 30,000 lumens.
 We do find that you need more lumens indoors to do a proper replacement than you do outdoors.
-A lighting photometric analysis will determine how much you need to create the proper foot candles.
+By using a lighting photometric analysis, we can determine how much you need to create the proper foot candles.